goji vegan hotel Rhodes

 Distances between towns are significant and you would definitely need a car/taxi/bus to get to places.
 We tried to rely on the public transport but it wasn’t always convenient – waiting times are long and buses don’t follow the schedule.
 If you leave from Rhodes Town central bus station, it’s easier to get a bus.
 Tickets costs about 3 EUR.

-We rented a car on two occasions – to get to Butterfly Valley and on another day, to Lindos.
-It was rented on the spot from a car rental near the hotel and cost 40 EUR per day.
+We rented a car to get to Butterfly Valley and to Lindos.
+It was rented on the spot from a car rental near the hotel for 40 EUR per day.

 Sightseeing and Things to do..